ikehz/relate/README.md

     alias fs="foreman run bundle exec rspec"

 Because these are also needed for precompiling assets, I've enabled Heroku's [user-env-compile](http://devcenter.heroku.com/articles/labs-user-env-compile).

+For more information on using environment variables on Heroku, check out [Heroku's article on Configuration and Config Vars](http://devcenter.heroku.com/articles/config-vars).

 ## Mail